 I don't always agree with Cohen, but I'm sure he's right about this.

-lawyer from Islington.
-Somebody like Dennis Skinner or the late Eric Heffer could have posted that picture saying it was an example of the challenge of convincing parts of the south-eastern working class of Labour values, giving no ammunition for similar
+a lawyer from Islington.
+Somebody like Dennis Skinner or the late Eric Heffer could have posted that picture saying it was an example of the challenge of convincing parts of the south-eastern working class of Labour values, giving no ammunition

+removed.
 He pushed open a door, revealing a couple having sex in a laundry room.
 The video cut back to the man's reaction, and then again to the couple, before showing the man walking away looking dazed.
-The video then cut to a blank screen, on which text stated
+The video then cut to a blank screen, on

 The complainant, who considered that the content was sexually graphic, objected that the ad was likely to cause serious or widespread offence.

-stated Warning: You cannot unsee this, which served to alert viewers to the fact that it may not be to their taste.
-Giffgaff said that, according to YouTube statistics, the ad had been viewed 37,530 times at the point of providing their response
+video that stated Warning: You cannot unsee this, which served to alert viewers to the fact that it may not be to their taste.
+Giffgaff said that, according to YouTube statistics, the ad had been viewed 37,530 times at the point of

 Twitter did not provide a comment on the content of the ad, but stated that it was an ordinary tweet posted by the advertiser rather than a paid-for tweet promoted by the site.